MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 Platform Customization
 ======================

-Configuration project (the project which contains the :guilabel:`.platform` file) can contain an optional :guilabel:`dropins` folder.
+The configuration project (the project which contains the :guilabel:`.platform` file) can contain an optional :guilabel:`dropins` folder.
 The contents of this folder will be copied integrally into the final Platform.
 This feature allows to add some additional libraries, tools